QwertyIsCoding/Blender-Portfolio/README.md

 >The theme was created by imfunniee and is called Fimbo(site 2) but has been modified *heavily*.

->The netlify build will be done every month.
-This way, development is steady and the live build will be regularly up to date.

 >TODO
 - [X] Dark mode
 - [X] Video zoom